VasylKhytrych/DevOps_course_Vasylkh_2024/README.md

    ```terraform plan```
    Apply changes by running:
    ```terraform apply```
-4. **Now you have up and running Terraform using S3 bucket and Dynamo DB as a backend**:
+4. **Now you have up and running Terraform using S3 bucket and Dynamo DB as a backend**